fenago/python-networking-sysadmins/scripting/lab_guides/Lab_11.md

-In the preceding example, we imported the `poplib` library used in Python to supply the POP3 protocol to receive an email securely.
-After stating the specific email server and the username and password, we printined the response message from the server and providing the username and password to the POP3 SSL server.
-Then, we\'re fetching the latest email from the mailbox.

 Now, we\'re going to write a script to get all of the emails.
 For that, create a script, `all_emails.py`, and write the following